bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-15-newsletter.md

-   opened an [issue][bitcoin inquisition #19] to the Bitcoin Inquisition repository being used to test [SIGHASH_ANYPREVOUT][topic sighash_anyprevout] (APO) to consider having APO commit to additional data to prevent this issue for users of that extension. {% include functions/podcast-callout.md url="pod238 tapscript" %}
+   opened an [issue][bitcoin inquisition #19] to the Bitcoin Inquisition repository being used to test [SIGHASH_ANYPREVOUT][topic sighash_anyprevout] (APO) to consider having APO commit to additional data to prevent this issue for users of that extension. {% assign timestamp="33:47" %}

 ## Changes to services and client software